pact-foundation/pact-provider-proxy/README.md

 Or install it yourself as:

-    $ gem install pact-proxy
+    $ gem install pact-provider-proxy

 ## Usage

 Usually, you would configure and run pact:verify in the provider code base.
-If you are using a pact-proxy to run your pact verify task, it is probably because you don't have access to the code base of the provider project, or it is not a ruby project, so it may make sense to include this task in your consumer project.
+If you are using pact-provider-proxy to run your pact verify task, it is probably because you don't have access to the code base of the provider project, or it is not a ruby project, so it may make sense to include this task in your consumer project.

 Specifying a pact_helper is optional, and is only required if you are using provider states.